FrozenNode/Laravel-Administrator/src/docs/columns.md

 <a name="custom-selects"></a>
 ## Custom Selects

-If you're dissatisfied with using your model's standard columns and getters, you also have the ability to create a column as a custom `select` statement.
+If you're dissatisfied with using your model's standard columns and accessors, you also have the ability to create a column as a custom `select` statement.
 Any valid SQL SELECT statement works here.
 This is useful if you want to use things like SELECT functions.
-This also comes with a (very) slight performance boost over using getters since all the work is happening in the SQL.
+This also comes with a (very) slight performance boost over using accessors since all the work is happening in the SQL.

 When you define a custom `select`, you need to prefix any column in the table with `(:table).`.
 This is necessary because the query that is performed to get your model's result set often joins together a number of different tables.
 This is what a custom `select` option might look like: